manuelblacc/alx-low_level_programming/0x01-variables_if_else_while/README.md

-File 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse, followed by a new line File 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase, followed by a new line File 9-print_comb.c is a C program that prints all possible combinations of single-digit numbers
+File 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse, followed by a new line File 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase, followed by a new line File 9-print_comb.c is a C program that prints all possible combinations of single-digit numbers File 100-print_comb3.c is a program that prints all possible different combinations of two digits